 Meals from northern provinces such as Isan may include glutinous “sticky” rice served in little baskets.
 Eat sticky rice by compressing with your right-hand fingers and using it to scoop up food and sauces.

 - Hold the spoon in your right hand and fork in the left.

-- Eat with only the spoon.
+- Eat with the spoon.
 Don’t put the fork into your mouth.

 - Use the fork to push food onto the spoon.

-- Eat sticky rice with your fingers; you should use your right hand.
+- Eat sticky rice with your fingers; stick to using your right hand.

 As in most Asian cultures, age and social status are given top priority.
 The rules of saving face apply at all times.
-Before you begin shoveling in mouthfuls of food, wait for the highest ranking or most senior person at the table to signal that it’s time to eat.
-If they don’t say anything, simply wait on them to begin their meal.
+Before you begin doing anything, wait for the highest-ranking or most senior person at the table to signal that it’s time to eat.
+If they don’t say anything, wait for them to begin their meal.

 Don’t Use Your Left Hand